Friday, August 19, 2011

 Pioneering writers include E.P.
 Sanders, N.T.
 Wright, Steve Schlissel, Steve Wilkins, Douglas Wilson, and Peter Leithart.

 They have been joined by a multitude of Pastors, bloggers and other writers, and teachers in Seminaries.
 Many in the Emerging/Emergent Church movement have gravitated toward these men, particularly N.T.
 Wright.
-And they have infiltrated otherwise orthodox places, including well-known mainstream Evangelical and Reformed magazines.
+And they have infiltrated otherwise orthodox places, including R.C.
+Sproul’s Tabletalk magazine, where R.C.
+Jr. as editor published a column by Douglas Wilson for three years, as well as articles by Steve Schlissel and Steve Wilkins.

 They operate under names and ministries you may have heard: Shepherdism, Auburn Avenue Theology, Federal Vision, or the New Perspective on Paul.
 And they lead churches in virtually every Reformed denomination.